background

 Unlike management fees, carried interest is typically only paid if the fund’s returns meet a certain minimum threshold.

-The standard fee structure in the private equity industry is the “2 and 20” arrangement, which comprises a 2% management fee and a 20% performance fee.
+The standard fee structure in the private equity industry is the “2 and 20” arrangement, which includes a 2% management fee and a 20% performance fee.

-The actual payout can become rather complicated, however, because of factors like the catch-up clause and clawback provision.
+The actual payout can become complicated, however, due to factors like the catch-up clause and clawback provision.

 The carried interest arrangement is specific to the private equity firm, but in general, members of the investment team should not expect to receive any proceeds until at the very least reaching the senior associate level, which is still uncommon.